 Myth 3: You can’t use an ice pack for a headache.
 It’ll make it worse!

 When most people have headaches, they’re more inclined to reach for the acetaminophen before they ever think to pull out an ice pack or heating pad for relief.
-Believe it or not, cold and heat can be used to lessen the pain of headaches and chronic migraines.
+Believe it or not, heat or cold ice packs can be used to lessen the pain of headaches and chronic migraines.
 For chronic migraine sufferers, cold packs serve to constrict blood vessels and reduce the neurotransmission of pain.
 On the other hand, sufferers of tension-type headaches may choose heat packs as heat can increase blood flow to the area and relax tense muscles that can cause muscle-contraction headaches.

 Myth 4: Never use hot and cold therapy on animals.